jamesshore/quixote/README.md

 The `assert()` function looks at the properties of your element and checks them against hardcoded values *or* other element's properties.
 For example, `element.assert({ top: 10 });` or `element.assert({ top: otherElement.bottom })`.

-The properties use objects called "Descriptors."
-Descriptors can be mixed and matched in a variety of ways.
+Element properties can be mixed and matched in a variety of ways.
 For details, see [the API documentation](docs/api.md).

 ## Contributing

 Pull requests are welcome!
-Here's some specific contributions we're looking for:
+Here are some specific contributions we're looking for:

-* **Try Quixote on your own projects.** Download the code, try it out, and [let me know](https://twitter.com/jamesshore) how it worked for you or [create an issue](https://github.com/jamesshore/quixote/issues) for anything that doesn't work smoothly.
+* **Let us know how Quixote works for you.** Download the code, try it out, and [let me know](https://twitter.com/jamesshore) how it worked for you.
+[Create an issue](https://github.com/jamesshore/quixote/issues) if anything didn't work smoothly or if you had trouble understanding something.

-* **Create new descriptors.** Descriptors are how Quixote translates CSS into cross-platform tests.
-They're often small and simple, and the best are designed to mix and match with other descriptors.
+* **Create new descriptors.** Descriptors are small classes that describe how to calculate and describe CSS.
 Our [descriptor creation tutorial is here](src/descriptors/README.md).

 * **Create a logo.** I'm imagining Don Quixote jousting with a CSS windmill, but feel free to let your imagination run wild.